top of page

 My work focuses on that missing layer.

-I teach self-mastery as a functional, trainable brain skill — the capacity to work with one’s own thinking, emotional responses, nervous system patterns, and decision-making processes intentionally rather than by default.
+I teach self-mastery as a functional, trainable brain skill—the capacity to work with one’s own attention, emotional responses, nervous-system patterns, and decision-making processes intentionally rather than by default.

 This is not therapy.